Siipis/CMS/README.md

 Install using `composer require siipis/cms`

+## Known issues
+Template caching causes problems with page configuration.
+You can either regularly clear the cache by running the console command `twig:clean` or by disabling the cache altogether.

+Set `VIEW_CACHE=false` in the `.env` file to disable caching.

 # Usage
 ## Service provider & Facade
 Add the following lines in the `app.php` config file: